MicrosoftDocs/customer-insights/topics/user-consent-storage.md

 ## Deleting cookies

-Customers can manually delete cookies and local storage keys at any time through their browser's settings.
+Customers can manually delete cookies and local storage keys at any time through their browser settings.